thank-you-php/thank-you-php/README.md

 PHP changed the way we develop web applications and influenced many developers and projects.

-We want to thank [Rasmus Lerdorf](https://github.com/rlerdorf), the [PHP group](http://php.net), PHP core maintainers, contributors, and people involved in PHP for making the PHP language and making the PHP ecosytem a better place for developers and for all you've done and do.
+We want to thank [Rasmus Lerdorf](https://github.com/rlerdorf), the [PHP group](https://php.net/credits.php), PHP core maintainers, contributors, and all the people involved in PHP for making the PHP language and making the PHP ecosytem a better place for developers.

-PHP, thank you very much.
+PHP, thank you very much for all you've done and do.

 Inspired by the [Thank You Github](https://github.com/thank-you-github/thank-you-github), and [Thank You Laravel](https://github.com/thank-you-laravel/thank-you-laravel).